-The sovereign credit ratings assigned to Greece have followed an upward trend for a long period of time, almost uninterruptedly since 2015, resulting to regaining the Investment Grade (IG) in 2023 (see Chart 50).
-The upgrades have come as a result of prudent fiscal policies and robust growth rates, which feed into a declining public debt trajectory.
+The sovereign credit ratings assigned to Greece have followed an upward trend for a long period of time, almost uninterruptedly since 2015, resulting in regaining the Investment Grade (IG) in 2023 (see Chart 50).
+Prudent fiscal policies and robust growth rates, which feed into a declining public debt trajectory culminated in the rating upgrades.